-Ignatius of Loyola described himself as a pilgrim on a journey through life, telling us in his Autobiography how he frequently engaged with his fellow pilgrims in ‘spiritual conversation’.
+Ignatius of Loyola described himself as a pilgrim of life's journey and frequently engaged his fellow pilgrims in ‘spiritual conversation’.
 This was one of his more remarkable gifts.
 ‘He so adapted himself to those with whom he conversed,’ said one of his early companions, ‘that he evoked amazing movements in them.
 He had such insight into them that he almost seemed to enter into their mind and heart.’

 For spiritual direction, you examine what has happened in the heart; such as the movement of the spirit, whether I have been desolate, if I have been consoled, if I am tired, why I am sad: these are things to talk about with the man or woman who is my spiritual director.